flancia-coop/doc.anagora.org/mohammed-aldhari.md

 Thank you, flancia , for giving me this great opportunity.  that I never dreamed of. flancia You are the greatest person on earth thank you

+I may not be able to prove my suffering.
+But I am honest.
+Maybe the poor are always liars and crooks in the eyes of the rich